AdobeDocs/experience-manager-screens.en/help/user-guide/creating-custom-templates-multizone-layouts.md

 1. **Fixed Pixel Size or Percentages**:

-   You must decide whether to use fixed pixel size for different zones in your custom layout or if you want to create a custom layout using percentages.
+   You must decide whether to use fixed pixel size for different zones for your custom layout or if you want to create a custom layout using percentages.

       >[!Note]
-   >The benefit of using pencentage to set zones in your custom layout allows you to reuse the template on a variety of screen sizes.
+      >The benefit of using percentage to set zones for your custom layout allows you to reuse the template on a variety of screen sizes.

 1. **Naming Convention**: